There are many great things to do in Algarve! From tourist attractions in Lagos or swimming with dolphins to golden beaches near Albufeira!

 Looking for the best things to do in Algarve Portugal?
-From watching the sunset in Cape St. Vincent, swimming with dolphins to Algarve’s best beaches – there are many stunning places to visit in Algarve.
+From watching the sunset in Cape St. Vincent, and swimming with dolphins to Algarve’s best beaches – there are many stunning places to visit in Algarve.

 The southern tip of Portugal is a land carved by the Atlantic waves and the turbulent history of the intersection of European and North African cultures.
 Algarve, once off the beaten track, a little isolated and misunderstood by the inhabitants of the rest of the country closer to Lisbon, it has been experiencing a tourist boom for several decades, yet offering peace and authentic colours in many places.